PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/pedestrian_attribute_recognition.en.md

 ## 2. Quick Start

-All model production lines provided by PaddleX can be quickly experienced.
+All model pipelines provided by PaddleX can be quickly experienced.
 You can experience the effect of the pedestrian attribute recognition pipeline on the community platform, or you can use the command line or Python locally to experience the effect of the pedestrian attribute recognition pipeline.

 ### 2.1 Online Experience